Pranziss/Pranziss/README.md

 <h3 align="left">I'm Franz Angelo, a developer from the Philippines</h3>

----

 ### 👀Some Fun Facts

 - I’m very interested in **AI and machine learning**.
-- I'm currently a **2nd-year student** in the Philippine.
+- I'm currently a **2nd-year student** in Bohol Island STate University.
-- I recently built a **chatbot** that can assist students and coders with their studies, debugging, etc, [check it out here](https://github.com/Pranziss/Coding-Companion)
+- I recently built a **chatbot** that can assist students and coders with their studies, debugging, etc, [check it out here](https://github.com/Pranziss/WikiBot)
 - **coding is fun...** 👽

 ---